poppy-project/poppy-docs/gettingstarted/poppy_project.md

 Poppy Torso is more affordable than the full kit (Poppy Humanoid), which makes it especially suitable for uses in an educational, associative and makers context.
 Poppy Torso is an ideal medium to learn science, technology, engineering and mathematics (STEM).

-You can get all the parts yourself following the [Bill of Material](https://github.com/poppy-project/poppy-torso/blob/master/hardware/doc/BOM.md/).
+You can get all the parts yourself following the [Bill of Material](http://poppy-project.github.io/poppy-docs/poppy-torso/BOM.html).
 The 3D models for the parts can be found [here](https://github.com/poppy-project/poppy-humanoid/releases/tag/hardware_1.0.1/) (they are the same as Poppy Humanoid, simply remove the legs and add the [support](https://github.com/poppy-project/robot-support-toolbox/)).

-After [assembling your robot](../poppy-humanoid/assembly_doc/index.html), try the [discover quickstart](quickstarts/discover.html), then have a look at the [poppy\_torso library](../poppy-torso/doc/index.html).
+After [assembling your robot](../poppy-humanoid/assembly_doc/index.html), try the [Getting Started](http://poppy-project.github.io/poppy-docs/gettingstarted/index.html), then have a look at the [poppy\_torso library](../poppy-torso/doc/index.html).

 ![image](../images/robot-poppy-torso.jpg)